Times-a-changing: 4 practical ways to help your team cope during organizational change

 Communicate some more

-Your eyes work fine.
-There was already a section about communication.
+Yes, this is the second time we're mentioning this.
 But it’s so important it needs a double entry.
 Because communication can’t stop when you break the news.

 A crucial part of successful (and lower-stress) change management is maintaining an ongoing, honest conversation with your staff.